-30 June 2019 \$'000 30 June 2018 \$'000
+30 June 2019 30 June 2018

+\$ '000 \$ '000

-40,189 40,189
+Banking Business 40,189 40,189

-24,963 25,789
+Wealth Management Business 24,963 25,789

-65,152 65,978
+Total goodwill 65,152 65,978

-The Group's assessment of goodwill value-in-use exceeds the carrying value allocated to the CGUs and included in the financial statements.
+The Group's assessment of goodwill value-in-use exceeds the carrying value allocated to the CGU's and included in the financial statements.

-The recoverable amounts for each CGUs value-in-use was determined using cash flow projections from Board approved financial budgets for the year ending 30 June 2019.
+The recoverable amounts for each CGU's value-in-use was determined using cash flow projections from Board approved financial budgets for the year ending 30 June 2019.
 Growth rates have been applied from year two through to year twenty.
 Cash flows are projected by undertaking detailed calculations for each income and expense category over a five year period and are then extrapolated off the 5th year, which is the lowest point of growth.
-An exit value is calculated at the end of 20 years, based on an implied terminal value earnings multiple of 12.1 for both CGUs and a long-term growth rate not exceeding industry.
+An exit value is calculated at the end of 20 years, based on an implied terminal value earnings multiple of 12.1 for both CGU's and a long-term growth rate not exceeding industry.
 A post-tax discount rate of 8.3% and a pre-tax discount rate of 11.9% was used.
 Certain income categories are modelled by projecting growth in relevant portfolio balances and the resulting income derived there-from.
 Other non-portfolio related income streams and expense categories are modelled by projecting real rates of growth (above inflation) for each category.
 Terminal value is determined at year twenty using the assumption that the CGU achieves no real growth above inflation into perpetuity.
-The growth rate sapplied do not exceed the long-term average growth rate for the business which the CGU operates.
+The growth rates applied do not exceed the long-term average growth rate for the business which the CGU operates.
 The discount rate used of 8.3% reflects the Group's post-tax nominal weighted average cost of capital, in which has been reviewed by externally engaged advisers and approved by the Board.
 Average inflation is projected to be 2.0%.
 The method for determining value-in-use is consistent with that adopted in the comparative period.